This article is part of a larger series on Business Financing.

 - Have a business need that could be fulfilled by the grant

-- Explain in detail how you will use the grant proceeds
+- Explain in detail how you plan to use the grant proceeds

 - Describe how receiving the grant will improve your business

 To apply for this grant you must be a member of NASE.
-The cost of a NASE membership varies depending on the enrollment level that you select.
-Monthly membership costs start at $12 per month.
-Once you have become a member, you will have access to the online grant application to apply for the grant.
+The cost of a NASE membership varies depending on the enrollment level that you select, and monthly membership costs start at around $12 monthly or $120 annually.
+Once you have become a member, you’ll have access to the online grant application.

 - You must be at least 18 years of age